boynoiz/pattp.dev/content/about/index.md

 * I started my tech journey at 16, learning HTML in internet cafes and creating websites with GeoCities (earning money from ad banners!).
 * I've worked at an internet cafe (fixing computers, building networks, and learning LAMP stack web development).
 * My entrepreneurial ventures include a computer shop and a printing business.
-* My career path has evolved: Graphic Designer → Web Developer → DevOps Engineer/Site Reialble Engineer.
+* My career path has evolved: Graphic Designer → Web Developer → DevOps Engineer/Site Reliability Engineer.
 * I'm an outdoor enthusiast – camping, hiking, and I dream of climbing Mount Mokoju!
 * The 2020 work-from-home shift inspired me to focus on fitness through running events.
 * Badminton is another passion of mine.